Magnetized vortex in three-dimensional $\mathrm{f(R)}$ gravity: Abstract

 \section{Abstract}

 \textbf{Abstract:} Modified Gravity Theories (MGTs) are extensions of General Relativity (GR) in its standard formulation.
-In light of this premise, we employ Heisenberg's non-perturbative approach to promote the three-dimensional Einstein-Hilbert theory to a modified $f(R)$ gravity.
-Within this context, we investigate a cosmological system composed of a black hole (BH) surrounded by Maxwell-Higgs vortices, forming the BH-vortex system.
-In the case of linear $f(R)$ gravity derived from quantum metric fluctuations, one shows the existence of a three-dimensional ring-like BH-vortex system with quantized magnetic flux.
+Therefore, within this framework, we will investigate a system composed of a black hole (BH) surrounded by Maxwell-Higgs vortices, forming the BH-vortex system.
+In the case of linear $f(R)$ gravity is adopted showing the existence of a three-dimensional ring-like BH-vortex system with quantized magnetic flux.
 Within this system, one notes the BH at $r=0$ and its event horizon at $r= r_0$, while the magnetic vortices are at $r \in (r_0, \infty)$.
 A remarkable result is the constancy of the Bekenstein-Hawking temperature ($T_H$), regardless of MGTs and vortex parameters.
 This invariance of $T_H$ suggests that the BH-vortex system reaches thermodynamic stability.
 Unlike the standard theory of Maxwell-Higgs vortices in flat spacetime, in $f(R)$ gravity, the vortices suffer the influence of the BH's event horizon.
-This interaction induces perturbations in the magnetic vortex profile, forming cosmological ring-like magnetic structures. \textbf{Keywords:} Modified Gravity Theory.
-Metric Fluctuation.
-Black Holes.
-Magnetic Vortices.
+This interaction induces perturbations in the magnetic vortex profile, forming cosmological ring-like magnetic structures.